 Chinese Zodiac Compatibility & Soul-Mates

 There are twelve zodiacal animal signs in Chinese calendar and people born under each animal sign have different characteristics and personalities.
-It is possible to check details and compatibilities to gain guidance in life, for love or marriage.
+It is possible to check details and compatibility to gain guidance in life, for love or marriage.
 In fact, the zodiac compatibility can offer guidance for any relationship.
-According to Chinese astrology, the animal signs that are four years apart from each other are believed to be compatible but are incompatible if they are six years apart.
-You can test the compatibility between you and your partner though the widget on the right; and the following Chinese zodiac compatibility chart is designed to help people find their horoscope compatibilities or love compatibilities before starting a relationship or finding your soul mate.
+According to Chinese astrology, the animal signs that are four years apart from each other are compatible but are incompatible if they are six years apart.
+You can test the compatibility between you and your partner though the widget on the right; and the following Chinese zodiac compatibility chart is designed to help people find their horoscope compatibility or love compatibility before starting a relationship or finding your soul mate.

 Chinese Zodiac Compatibility

 1936 – 1960 – 1984 – 2008 (and multiples of 12 year periods)

 The Rat is a social creature who enjoys the company of others, a party goer and team worker, the Rat functions well as part of a unit.
 Rats are clannish and sentimental – they are efficient and practical and they adore children.